Data Quality

 Data governance vs. data management

-Although they may sound similar, data governance is one part of a larger data management process.
+Although they may sound similar, data governance is part of the larger data management process.

 Data governance details and documents the corporate data policies and procedures that ensure your company’s data can be leveraged for current and future use.
 On the other hand, data management works to put these policies into action.
 In other words, data governance acts as the blueprint, while data management is the actual execution.